-In the Department of Applied Chemistry, we aim for "practical applications of theories" as our foundational spirit by developing practical chemistry to realize environment-friendly energy and material transformation while integrating interdisciplinary fields based on chemistry.
-In the master's program, based on the broad, practical basics cultivated by education programs in schools, and through education and studies in research and development of the advanced chemical field in response to deepened and refined specialized fields, we develop human resources with research abilities (planning, implementation, evaluation) putting emphasis on practical sciences and engineering.
-Students develop the abilities they need to work on their study courses actively in preparing their master's thesis and develop broad knowledge and practical skills by taking courses which strengthen their basic scholastic ability, courses and seminar courses which deal with profound fields of study, and courses which enable students to acquire high-level literacy including technologist ethics.
+In the Department of Applied Chemistry, we aim for "practical applications of theories" which is one of our foundational spirits by developing practical chemistry to realize environment-friendly energy and material transformation while integrating interdisciplinary fields based on chemistry.
+In the master's program, based on the broad, practical basics cultivated by our undergraduate education program, and through education and studies in research and development of the advanced chemical field in response to deepened and refined specialized fields, we educate students with research abilities (planning, implementation, evaluation) putting emphasis on practical sciences and engineering.
+Students are supposed to develop the abilities to work on their study courses actively in preparing their master's thesis and develop broad knowledge and practical skills by taking courses which strengthen their basic scholastic ability, courses and seminar courses which deal with profound fields of study, and courses which enable students to acquire high-level literacy including technologist ethics.
 On the other hand, in the doctoral program, on the basis of high achievements in the past, through the world-class study activities, we develop human resources who have the ability to plan original and creative research projects, possess leadership qualities, and can develop practical chemistry taking the lead in social transformation.